The “gold standard” colony and spheroid counter for cancer researchers

 What is the recommended minimum PC specification for GelCount?

 The recommended minimum PC specifications are: AMD or Intel dual/multi-core processor @ 2 GHz or above; 8 GB or above of system memory; discrete graphics accelerator with 512 MB or above; two open USB2 ports; Windows 7 or Windows 10 operating systems.
 An installation of Microsoft Excel is required to support basic data output functionality.
-Microsoft Excel is needed to be able to support output data functionality.

 Do you offer demonstrations of GelCount?